 - Between ages 3-7, we start to form long-term memories.
 With recall of past events and past consequences, we begin to develop a sense of our continuity and a desire to maintain it.
 In the nuclear family, our personal choices confront the family morality, where decisions are rewarded or punished.
 That is, a new standard of morality is enforced by power.

-- With puberty, sexual consequences arise to prominence in our decision-making.
+- With puberty, expanded experiences and sexual consequences arise in prominence for decision-making.
 As we experience life outside the house, we see that our understanding of right or wrong (good or bad) is not the only view.
 Others can see things differently.

 - In school, we start to evaluate good and bad according to logic.
-Are the rules consistent?
+Are the rules consistent morally?
 Are the rules applied to all?
 What are the exceptions?

 - It isn’t until late 20s that our executive control of our rawer desires completes.
 In adulthood, the comparison of the society’s morality with our individual beliefs often disturb our moral equilibrium.

 Society’s morality is the summation of personal moralities of important people in the society’s past.
 It is nearly absolute.
 Prominent individuals, mainly long ago, infused a part of their personal morality on a wider group.
 The success of their morality legacy resulted in those moral decisions embedded in society norms.
 Great religious and spiritual leaders like Solomon, Jesus, Martin Luther, Gandhi, and Martin Luther King are one thread.
 In the political world, Hammurabi, Julius Caesar, and Napoleon are a few examples whose view of morality have shaped our world’s morality.